nasvillanueva/nasvillanueva.github.io/_posts/2017-08-11-migrating-docker-images.markdown

 So there you have it, my fancy transfer images script.
-I hope it will help some of you guys/gals that faces the same problem as I did.
-I'll write more scripts if I encounter more repetitive and/or tedious task.
+I hope it will help some of you guys/gals that face the same problem as I did.
+I'll write more scripts if I encounter more repetitive and/or tedious tasks.

 [docker]: https://www.docker.com/
 [spring]: https://spring.io/